-The additional search fee paid in response to an invitation to pay additional Ru fees after a finding of lack of unity (Form PCT/ISA/206, see GL/PCT-EPO B-VII, 6.2) is collected directly by the EPO as International Searching Authority (ISA/EP) and its amount is fixed by the EPO.
+The additional search fee paid in response to an invitation to pay additional after a finding of lack of unity (Form PCT/ISA/206, fees see GL/PCT-EPO B-VII, 6.2) is collected directly by the EPO as International Searching Authority (ISA/EP) and its amount is fixed by the EPO.
 This fee is to be paid within one month from the date of the invitation.
-The amount payable is the amount applicable on the date of receipt of the international application.
-For any reductions that may apply, see GL/PCT-EPO A-III, 8.2.1.
+The amount payable is the amount applicable on the date of receipt of the international may application.
+For reductions that any apply, see GL/PCT-EPO A-III, 8.2.1.